The author is a guitarist and bassist with over 35 years of experience as a musician.

 Sound, Graphic EQ and Tone Shaping

-One of the things about these amps that puts them over the top for me is the 10-band graphic EQ.
-Many bass amps in this price range feature three or four-band EQs, or a three band with parametric mids, but the 10-band EQ really give you some incredible tone-shaping options.
+One of the things about this amp that puts it over the top for me is the 10-band graphic EQ.
+Many bass amps in this price range feature three or four-band EQs, or a three-band with parametric mids, but the 10-band EQ really give you some incredible tone-shaping options.

-I had my 3500 dialed in all over the place, depending with what kind of band I was playing.
-For more rock and jazz oriented music where I played using my fingers I would roll off the highs and accentuate the mids and lows to get a smoother sound.
+I had my 3500 dialed in all over the place, depending on what kind of band I was playing.
+For more rock and jazz-oriented music where I played using my fingers, I would roll off the highs and accentuate the mids and lows to get a smoother sound.

 For metal, where I played with a pick, I’d scoop it a bit to get some gravelly low-end texture.

-The Hartke HA3500 and HA5500 feature a dual preamp system, tube and solid state.
+The HA3500 features a dual preamp system, tube, and solid-state.
 You can blend the two sounds using a pair of knobs on the face of the amp.
-You aren’t going to dial in Ampeg-like tube sounds, but depending on your style you might find the options here very useful.

-That’s most of the important stuff, but the HA3500 and HA5500 have more going on that you ought to know about.
+That’s most of the important stuff, but the HA3500 has more going on that you ought to know about.
 There is a pair of inputs, one for basses with active electronics and one for passive.
 The volume of the bass is managed via one master volume control.

-In fact, you can mount the Hartke HA3500/5500 in a rack if you want, and include an effects processor along with any other fancy gear you wish.
-It takes up two rack spaces (2U), and comes with the attachable “rack ears” for mounting.
+In fact, you can mount the Hartke HA3500 in a rack if you want, and include an effects processor along with any other fancy gear you wish.
+It takes up two rack spaces (2U) and comes with the attachable “rack ears” for mounting.
 I had my 3500 in a 2U rack bag for a while, and it was super easy to lug around and set up.